Cantor Fitzgerald Reiterates “Neutral” Rating for Lucid Group (NASDAQ:LCID)

-Lucid Group (NASDAQ:LCID – Get Free Report)‘s stock had its “neutral” rating reissued by equities research analysts at Cantor Fitzgerald in a research note issued to investors on Friday,Benzinga reports.
+Lucid Group (NASDAQ:LCID – Get Free Report)‘s stock had its “neutral” rating reiterated by Cantor Fitzgerald in a report issued on Thursday,Benzinga reports.
 They presently have a $3.00 price target on the stock.
-Cantor Fitzgerald’s price target would indicate a potential upside of 30.15% from the stock’s previous close.
+Cantor Fitzgerald’s price objective would suggest a potential upside of 27.39% from the stock’s previous close.

-A number of other equities analysts also recently commented on LCID.
-Redburn Atlantic downgraded Lucid Group from a “neutral” rating to a “sell” rating and reduced their price objective for the stock from $3.50 to $1.13 in a research report on Monday, February 24th.
-Bank of America lowered Lucid Group from a “neutral” rating to an “underperform” rating and reduced their price target for the stock from $3.00 to $1.00 in a report on Wednesday, February 26th.
-Needham & Company LLC reissued a “hold” rating on shares of Lucid Group in a report on Wednesday, February 26th.
-Morgan Stanley upgraded shares of Lucid Group from an “underweight” rating to an “equal weight” rating and set a $3.00 price objective for the company in a research report on Tuesday, March 18th.
-Finally, Cowen started coverage on shares of Lucid Group in a report on Thursday, March 6th.
-They issued a “hold” rating on the stock.
-Two investment analysts have rated the stock with a sell rating, nine have given a hold rating and two have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, Lucid Group presently has a consensus rating of “Hold” and an average target price of $2.69.
+Several other analysts have also recently issued reports on LCID.
+Needham & Company LLC reaffirmed a “hold” rating on shares of Lucid Group in a research report on Wednesday, February 26th.
+Morgan Stanley raised shares of Lucid Group from an “underweight” rating to an “equal weight” rating and set a $3.00 price target for the company in a report on Tuesday, March 18th.
+Benchmark reiterated a “buy” rating and issued a $5.00 target price on shares of Lucid Group in a research report on Friday, March 7th.
+Bank of America downgraded Lucid Group from a “neutral” rating to an “underperform” rating and decreased their price target for the company from $3.00 to $1.00 in a report on Wednesday, February 26th.
+Finally, TD Cowen initiated coverage on shares of Lucid Group in a research report on Friday, March 7th.
+They set a “hold” rating and a $2.30 price target on the stock.
+Two equities research analysts have rated the stock with a sell rating, nine have issued a hold rating and two have issued a buy rating to the stock.
+According to MarketBeat, the company presently has an average rating of “Hold” and a consensus target price of $2.69.

 Lucid Group Company Profile